Databases and persistence

 INNER JOIN

--- Get a list of students and the classes they are taking
+-- Get a list of books and the author who wrote each one

 LEFT JOIN (or LEFT OUTER JOIN)